SAP-archive/safety-at-work-android/README.md

 2. contact tracing (DP3T heavily based)
 3. Beacon integration protocol (for real time meeting room and common space monitoring)

-The app takes advantage on SAP Cloud Platform mobile services and is built using SAP Cloud Platform SDK for Android version 3.1.2,
+The app takes advantage on SAP Business Technology Platform mobile services and is built using SAP Business Technology Platform SDK for Android version 3.1.2,

-Onboarding is developed using SAP CLoud Platform SDK for Android
+Onboarding is developed using SAP Business Technology Platform SDK for Android

-Proxy Class generation for Odata service are developed by SAP Cloud Platform SDK for Android
+Proxy Class generation for Odata service are developed by SAP Business Technology Platform SDK for Android

 ## Prerequisites